-Believe it or not, you have just made the biggest decisions.
-The rest should be are easy, and fun...You may think this next task should be later in the program?
-But its not, and I will tell you why.
-Setting up your registry should be fun, and not become a rushed task as wedding planning proceeds.
-Plus it is a curiosity to guests that will be looking for that perfect gift to please the bride and groom.
-On another note, people today tend to love to buy ahead.
-In some respect it's just more convenient to get the gift buying out of the way.
+Believe it or not, you have already made the biggest decisions in regard to planning your wedding.
+The rest should be easy, and fun.
+May you think this next task should be later in the program?
+But it's not, and I will tell you why.
+Setting up your registry should be fun, and not be a rushed task as the wedding planning proceeds.
+Plus a good registry provides a curiosity to the guests you have invited to your wedding.
+The guests will be looking for that perfect gift to please the bride and groom.
+On another note, many people tend to love to buy ahead.
+In some respect, it's just more convenient to get the gift buying out of the way.
 When setting up your registry give plenty of gift options.
-Also select items in a wide range of prices.
-This makes it easy on a guest that truly wants to splurge on a gift, while keeping in mind those that may not be able to splurge on a gift. but truly wants to buy an item that you will enjoy.
+It wise to select items in a wide range of prices.
+This makes it easy for a guest that truly wants to splurge on a gift while keeping in mind those that may not be able to splurge on a gift.
+However truly wants to buy an item that you will enjoy.

 Choosing The Wedding Invitations

 If formal, keep the choice of invitation formal.
 If your wedding is more casual, keep the invitation casual.
 Do you want to have guest respect formal attire?
-Add this wish to your invitation.
-There are a wide variety of invitations on the market, so it won't be hard to pick the perfect one for your wedding.
+Add this wish on your invitation.
+There are a wide variety of invitations on the market today, so it won't be hard to pick the perfect one for your wedding.

 When To Send Invitations - Keeping To Wedding Etiquette